Scalable Protected Infrastructure (SPI)

 Compute

-Summit and Frontier are available for SPI workloads.
+Frontier is available for SPI workloads.
 The Citadel framework provides the ability to use the OLCF’s existing HPC resources for SPI frameworks.

-Please see the Citadel section for more details on connecting and using Summit and Frontier for your SPI workloads.
+Please see the Citadel section for more details on connecting and using Frontier for your SPI workloads.

 File Systems